janekludwicki/NBA_ISA_Project/README.md

-# Internet Services Architecture Laboratory 1
-Laboratory 1 for Study subject Internet Services Architecture Internet Services
-Architectures
-Laboratory 1
-Java SE
+# Laboratory 1- Java SE
 During laboratories students will develop an application which topic should be selected during first meeting.
 Each student should keep own work after each laboratory in order to be able to expand it during next one.